Welcome to the results of my research on why people stop reading a book.

 This is not an excuse to skip or rush editing.
 It’s the most important aspect of the writing process, for me anyway.
 I understand why writers can get impatient.
 You’ve finished your story and just want to get it out to the world.
 But would a painter sell a half-finished painting?
 Probably not, unless they’re trying to pass it off as modern art.

-I’d like to thank everyone who took part in this little research exercise, from bloggers to voters.
+I’d like to thank everyone who took part in this little research exercise on the reasons why people stop reading a book, from bloggers to voters.
 Your contributions have helped to give it some credibility and hopefully, made it a useful source of information for writers.

 If you enjoyed this article, why not stay in touch by filling out the form below?
 Everyone who subscribes receives a free ebook on the craft of writing, lists of publishers of short and long fantasy fiction, free short stories, and a list of book reviewers!